Art Business Info. for Artists

 • juried exhibition organisers on its way too!
 Currently a work in progress

-ART COMPETITIONS & JURIED OPEN EXHIBITIONS
+INTRODUCTION - ART COMPETITIONS & JURIED OPEN EXHIBITIONS

 Entering painting competitions and open art exhibitions can be a fantastic way for new artists to gain credibility and exposure....

-However entering involves time, effort and expenses.
-So
+However entering involves time, effort and expenses

-• are you aware of what's involved in getting your work seen by a wider audience?
+• Are you aware of what's involved in getting your work seen by a wider audience?

 The "EVERYTHING YOU NEED TO REMEMBER" CHECKLIST: